lopezdp/ProjectPortfolio/assets/resume.md

 * [Research Document](https://www.DavidPLopez.com/BTC.html)

-* **ABSTRACT** (Condensed)
+* **ABSTRACT** (Condensed):

 An implementation of a Machine Learning model using TensorFlow to describe the price of Bitcoin.
-The study quantified 30 predictors to develop a multiple linear regression to predict the market price of Bitcoin via Root Mean Square Error (RMSE) function.
+The study quantified 30 predictors to develop a multiple linear regression to predict the market price of Bitcoin.
 The model observed daily pricing and feature data to answer the question: which predictors have a significant impact on the price of Bitcoin?
 Consisting of 2,912 observations the model explained 77.2% percent of the variation of the response variable.
 The model suggested that the features associated with market demand, number of transactions, transaction confirmation times, transaction USD volume, and market demand measured using Google Search Trends data, account for the prices observed in the Bitcoin markets today.
-Faster confirmation times, demand as measured by daily Google searches, and transaction volume, explain 77.2% of the price of Bitcoin described by the R-Squared result.

 ## Experience
+*January 2019 − Present*

+**Miami, FL.**

+**SpecTruMetRx**

+**Software Architect**

+* Leading software architecture, design, engineering, & implementation for SpecTruMetRx, Inc. Conceived, managed, and built B2B-facing, privacy-first medical payments service.
+Architected & implemented a horizontally scalable, distributed cloud service platform.
+* Developing a Progressive Web Application (PWA) and implementing a microservices based backend architecture with an AWS Aurora (PostgreSQL Instance), DynamoDB, AWS Lambda Serverless, ReactJS, & NodeJS technology stack to process B2B Digital Medical claims & payments on a private Blockchain.
+* Designed platform data model to 3nF & currently implementing data stores in DynamoDB & PostgreSQL to persist encrypted data to a data warehouse that will include data to support multiple entities across the enterprise on both reporting and predictive analysis.

+---

+*August 2018 − December 2018*

+**Miami, FL.**

+**PayCargo**

+**Technical Contractor**

+* Secured payments network from attack and implemented CyberSecurity controls to proactively mitigate against existing threats.
+Redeployed live application with no down-time using AWS AMI Linux instances to ensure continuity of enterprise level systems in production.
+* Configured CI/CD workflows to automate development & production deployment activities using AWS CodeDeploy & CodePipeline.
+* System Architect for Blockchain solution & proof of concept needed for the design of a private node used for confirming international transactions enabled by the PayCargo Fx solution.
+* Created corporate management controls & InfoSec policies to prevent further unauthorized access to payment systems while managing engineering teams to report work in place statuses to executive team & 3rd-party technology auditors.
+* Implemented SAML 2.0 SSO authentication mechanism to enable secure system access for FedEx employees using the platform to track cargo payments & transactions accounted for by the network.

+---

 *November 2017 − October 2018*

 **Miami, FL.**